-What I like, and which has worked for my heart patients over the years and for patients seeking to improve their health, is adopting a diet that combines the best of traditional Mediterranean and Asian diets – what I call the Pan-Asian Modified Mediterranean (PAMM) diet.
-Basically, this diet features an abundance of plant-based foods with about 20 percent from animal proteins like lamb, fish, chicken and eggs, and a good amount of healthy fats.
+As bullish as I am on the Mediterranean diet, I like it best with a slight Asian twist.
+What’s worked best for my patients over the years is adopting a diet that combines the best of traditional Mediterranean and Pan-Asian diets – what I call the Pan-Asian Modified Mediterranean (PAMM) diet.
+This diet features an abundance of plant-based foods, a good amount of healthy fats, and about 20 percent of calories coming from animal proteins like lamb, fish, chicken and eggs.

-The PAMM diet is both a healthy diet and a weight loss diet – a true win-win: with lots of fresh vegetables and fruits, complemented by legumes, fermented soy, eggs, fish and seafood, extra-virgin olive oil, fresh garlic, nuts and seeds, and seaweed – you’re feeding your body low-glycemic, unprocessed, nutrient-dense fuel that is both satisfying and helps keep excess weight off, and promotes health and longevity.
+The PAMM diet is both a healthy diet and a weight loss diet – a true win-win.
+With lots of fresh vegetables and fruits, complemented by legumes, fermented soy, eggs, fish and seafood, extra-virgin olive oil, fresh garlic, nuts and seeds, and seaweed, you’re feeding your body low-glycemic, unprocessed, nutrient-dense fuel that’s satisfying, helps keep excess weight off, and promotes health and longevity.
 Of all the diets out there, I think this one brings us closest to the fountain of youth.

 A High-Carb Diet

-The typical American diet is based on processed, quick-to-prepare meals that involve an excess of refined carbohydrates and sugar like bread, bagels, macaroni, and plain pasta – high-glycemic foods, which break down quickly to sugars in the digestive tract and cause lots of insulin to be released so you can digest all that sugar.
+The typical American diet is based on processed, quick-to-prepare meals that involve an excess of refined carbohydrates and sugar like bread, bagels, macaroni, and plain pasta.
+These are all high-glycemic foods that the digestive tract quickly breaks down into sugars and which cause a rapid release of insulin into the bloodstream.

-Once in a while, a lot of insulin floating around in your blood isn’t going to hurt you, but if you regularly fill up on high-glycemic carbs, you’re setting yourself up for a situation where your cells say, “thanks, but no thanks, insulin, take it somewhere else” – in other words, they become insulin resistant.
-You DON’T want to become insulin resistant: it sets the stage for weight gain, atherosclerosis, diabetes and all the problems these conditions lead to – you’ve got to limit your carbs!
+Having a lot of insulin floating around in your blood isn’t going to hurt you if it happens only once in a while – but if you regularly fill up on high-glycemic carbs, you’re setting yourself up for a situation where your cells say, “thanks, but no thanks, insulin, take it somewhere else.”
+In other words, your cells become insulin resistant.
+You DON’T want to become insulin resistant; it sets the stage for weight gain, atherosclerosis, diabetes and all the problems these conditions lead to.
+You’ve got to limit your carbs!

-Now – just for the sake of splitting hairs – a high-carb diet can be a healthy diet and good weight loss strategy, but only if the carbs you eat are low-glycemic and high in fiber; that is, they are broken down into sugar slowly and don’t require much insulin for digestion.
-Most fresh fruits and vegetables are best bets as low-glycemic carbs.
+Now – just for the sake of splitting hairs – a high-carb diet can be a healthy diet and a good weight loss strategy if the carbs you eat are low-glycemic and high in fiber.
+This type of carb is broken down into sugar more slowly, and it doesn’t require much insulin for digestion.
+Most fresh fruits and vegetables (like the kind you’ll find in my PAMM diet) are best bets as low-glycemic carbs.

 Very Low-fat or Non-fat Diets